 Enter the password twice.

-Edit the /etc/ssh/sshd_config file in the container, replacing PermitRootLogin without-password with PermitRootLogin yes.
+• Edit the /etc/ssh/sshd_config file inside the container, replacing PermitRootLogin without-password with PermitRootLogin yes.
 To connect and edit it, use the following command:

 docker exec -it nginx_latest bash

 Use your favorite editor.
-If it is not there, install it.
+If it's not available, install it.

 /etc/init.d/ssh restart

-Connecting to the Docker container by IP using sFTP.
+Connecting to a Docker container via IP using sFTP.

-For this, it is necessary to determine the IP address of the container and the port on which the SSH server is running.
-This can be done using the docker inspect command.
+To do this, you need to determine the IP address of the container and the port on which the SSH server is running.
+You can do this using the docker inspect command.
 For example, if the container is running on port 2222, you can use the following command to get the IP address:

 docker inspect --format '{{ .NetworkSettings.IPAddress }}' nginx_latest

 This command will return the IP address of the container.
-Then you can connect to the container via sFTP using the user's credentials installed inside the container.
+Then you can connect to the container via sFTP using the user credentials set inside the container.
 For example, using the sftp command:

-Where root is the name of the user installed inside the container, and ip-address is the IP address of the container (172.17.0.4), obtained using the docker inspect command.
+Where root is the username set inside the container, and ip-address is the IP address of the container (172.17.0.4) obtained using the docker inspect command.

-- In the "Site Management" window, click the "New site" button and enter the name of your site.
+2. In the "Site Manager" window, click the "New Site" button and enter the name of your site.

-- In the "Host", "Port", "Username" and "Password" fields, enter the corresponding values using the information from your Docker container.
-By default, the user name is "root", and the port is "2222".
+3. In the "Host", "Port", "Username", and "Password" fields, enter the corresponding values using the information from your Docker container.
+By default, the username is "root" and the port is "2222".

-- In the "Protocol" drop-down list, select "SFTP - SSH File Transfer Protocol".
+4. In the "Protocol" dropdown, select "SFTP - SSH File Transfer Protocol".

-- Click "Connect".
-If all the settings are correct, you should be connected to your Docker container via sFTP via an sFTP client.
+5. Click "Connect".
+If all settings are correct, you should be connected to your Docker container via sFTP using the sFTP client.

-Now you can connect to the Docker container via sFTP, transfer files and perform other operations with files on a remote server.
+Now you can connect to your Docker container via sFTP, transfer files, and perform other file operations on the remote server.